-2. While your wax is melting, spray your mold with nonstick spray (Only if you plan on removing candle from mold.)
+2. While your wax is melting, spray your mold with nonstick spray (Only if you plan on removing the candle from the mold.)

 3. Measure and cut wick about two inches longer than the top of mold

-4. Position your wick tab at the center bottom of mold.
+4. Position your wick tab at the center bottom of the mold.

 6. When the temperature of the wax reaches 160 degrees, it will be watery and ready to pour.

 7. Add 1 drop of color and test by removing a small amount of wax from pan and pouring on flat, cool surface.
 You want it to harden quickly so you can see if the color is right.
 If the color is too light add another drop of color and repeat test.

 8. When you have the desired color, add the scent and pour into mold.

 9. Let your candle harden then quickly light it so you can experience the joy of your creation.

 If the wick shifts while you’re pouring, move it to the center.
 Be careful not to lift the wick if you have to center it.